Intel-bigdata/SSM/docs/overall-initiative.md

 That's why **MetaStore** is a core component in the system, where we store data meta and all kinds of collected metrics in history.
 We leverage a powerful SQL database like MySQL to do so, which allows the system to query and get results instantly about data.

 The following lists the storage/data systems that is on-going supported.
-This work is purely open source and we are open to any ideas and contributions from any party.
+This work is purely open source and we are open to any ideas and contributions.
 If you're interested in supporting a system, please PR to update this page and add an entry below.

 Supported data systems
 ---------------------